tapiwamla/nextcode/README.md

 ## Introduction

 This innovative project is dedicated to the development of a lightweight, standalone application designed to enhance the collaborative coding experience for software development teams.
 If you've ever faced challenges with delayed synchronization, lack of real-time collaboration features, or resource-heavy dependencies in existing tools, this tool aims to provide a solution.
-It was developed by [Tapiwanashe Mlambo](https://github.com/tapiwamla) as his mid-term project for his undergraduate degree.
+It was developed by [Tapiwanashe Mlambo](https://github.com/tapiwamla) as his mid-term project for his undergraduate degree, Bachelor of Science Applied Computer Technology.

 ## Key Features